BrianTang012/STM-Calibration-/README.md

 This repository provides code for the **Method 2: Custom ML Method** designed for STM tip calibration, optimized for Au(111) surfaces.
 Method 2 is inspired by DeepSPM but focuses on simplicity and reproducibility.
 The scripts for Method 2 are shared in this repository.
 However, **Method 1 is based on the open-source DeepSPM project** (available at [DeepSPM GitHub](https://github.com/abred/DeepSPM)), with modifications and optimizations specific to our STM setup and project needs.

+This work is part of my **NTU Final Year Project** for graduation, where I aim to integrate machine learning for autonomous STM tip calibration.

 ## Methods Overview

 ### Method 1: DeepSPM Classifier-Based Approach (Modified)